-The school has appointed a senior member of the leadership team to be responsible for attendance.
-The Attendance Lead is the Headteacher and can be contacted via head@bibury.gloucs.sch.uk
+1.7 The school has appointed a senior member of the leadership team to be responsible for attendance.
+The Attendance Lead is Suki Pascoe and can be contacted via head@bibury.gloucs.sch.uk

-Staff, and parents will be expected to contact the Attendance Lead for queries or concerns about attendance.
+1.8 Staff, and parents will be expected to contact the Attendance Lead for queries or concerns about attendance.

-When reporting daily absence in line with the school's process for this, the member of staff in the school office to contact is the School Office.
-They can be contacted via admin@bibury.gloucs.sch.uk.
+1.9 When reporting daily absence in line with the schools process for this, the member of staff in the school office to contact is the admin team.
+They can be contacted via admin@bibury.gloucs.sch.uk

-I. Legal framework
+2.0 Legal framework

-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:
+2.1 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

-- Education Act 1996 - Equality Act 2010 - The Education (Pupil Registration) (England) Regulations 2006 (As amended) - The Children (Performances and Activities) (England) Regulations 2014 - Children and Young Persons Act 1963 - DfE (2022) 'Working together to improve school attendance' - DfE (2022) 'Keeping children safe in education 2022' - DfE (2016) 'Children missing education'
+- Education Act 1996

+- Equality Act 2010

+- The Education (Pupil Registration) (England) Regulations 2006 (As amended)

+- The Children (Performances and Activities) (England) Regulations 2014

+- Children and Young Persons Act 1963

+- DfE (2022) 'Working together to improve school attendance'

+- DfE (2022) 'Keeping children safe in education 2022'

+- DfE (2016) 'Children missing education'

-This policy operates in conjunction with the following school policies:
+- 2.2 This policy operates in conjunction with the following school policies:

 - Safeguarding Policy

 - Complaints Procedures Policy

 - Behaviour Policy

 - SEND Policy

 - Supporting Pupils with Medical Conditions Policy

-2. Roles and responsibilities
+3.0 Roles and responsibilities

-The Local Governing Board has overall responsibility for:

-- Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - Working with the Attendance Lead to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Sharing effective practice on attendance management and improvement across Trust schools. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Process in place and that this is regularly reviewed and updated.
+- 3.1 The Local Governing Board has overall responsibility for: - Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Monitoring attendance training for all relevant staff that is appropriate to their role. - Providing support and challenge around delivery against goals for attendance. - Regularly reviewing attendance data via the Headteacher report to the LGB. - Sharing effective practice on attendance management and improvement across Trust schools. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Monitors the school's Children Missing Education Process.

-The headteacher is responsible for:
+3.2 The headteacher is responsible for: